mozsearch/mozsearch/README.md

 directory (in the example above, that's `~/mozilla-index`).
 In case you would like to keep the contents of the working directory, define KEEP_WORKING=1 when calling `indexer-setup.sh`.

+### Locally indexing a try push

+If you are not hacking on Searchfox itself, but just want to build a local index of changes to mozilla-central (e.g. you are reviewing a complex patchset, and want to have a Searchfox instance with those patches applied) follow the same steps as described in the "Testing clang-plugin changes" section above, except obviously you don't need to make any changes to the clang-plugin, but just include the patches you care about in the try push.

 ## Background on Mozsearch indexing